 - The 529 college savings plan is by far the most popular of the three.
 It offers favorable financial aid treatment, tax advantages, and a great degree of flexibility and control for account holders.
 These savings plans are particularly attractive to grandparents who want to lower the value of their taxable estate.

-- Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Acts (UTMA) accounts, offer more investment choices but weigh more heavily on financial aid.
-They offer limited tax benefits, and the money saved becomes the child’s at a certain age, regardless of whether they go on to college.
+- Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Acts (UTMA) accounts, offer more investment choices but may weigh more heavily on financial aid.
+They offer limited tax benefits in that a portion of earnings may be taxed at the child’s tax rate, and the money saved becomes the child’s at a certain age, regardless of whether they go on to college.

-- The Coverdell ESA offers tax advantages similar those of the 529 plan, but has limited appeal because of its $2,000 annual cap on contributions.
+- The Coverdell Education Savings Account (ESA) offers tax advantages similar those of the 529 plan, but has a $2,000 annual cap on contributions.
 Still, if you're contributing only $2,000 or less per year, these savings vehicles can be attractive, particularly because they offer a broad range of investment options.
 (Note: Fidelity does not offer Coverdell ESAs.)

 We describe all three types of accounts below in detail, from the perspective of a grandparent.
-But before you choose one, consider the questions in the box to the right.
+But before you choose one, consider the questions in the box to the right in the sections below.

 Here's a more detailed look at each of these savings plans: